Article first published June 2017, updated November 2019

-Fairmont Hotels sends this testimonial email with a call to action that leads subscribers to read stories from real guests.
+Fairmont Hotels sends this testimonial email with a CTA that leads subscribers to read stories from real guests.

 Loyalty is a hard nut to crack in the travel and hospitality business.
 Travelers tend to search for the best deals rather than favor a specific brand.
 However, if you have a rewards program, you can use it to encourage loyalty and repeat business.

-Research shows members of a loyalty program generated 12 to 18 percent more revenue for a brand than non-members did in 2016, according to Accenture.
+Research shows members of a loyalty program generated 12 to 18% more revenue for a brand than non-members did in 2016, according to Accenture.

 After attracting subscribers to your loyalty program, you can send emails that are specific to this niche.
 Consider segmenting this list into smaller groups based on buying behavior, popular destinations, or location.